schech1/remoteio/README.md

 https://github.com/gpiozero/gpiozero

 # new behavior of remoteio: simultaneous processing of remote pins
-When remoteio proceeds 2 pins, the second pin must wait until the first one has made his work on the server.
-This may take time, if the first pin has a long timer and the second pin cannot start its work.
-A pin blocks itself in the same way.
-In this modification of remoteio, different pins can work simultaneously.
-If a pin has two tasks and the second one is asked to start before the first one has finished, the second one interrupts the first one.
+The idea is to use some remote server for manipulating e.g. an idustrial process in the case where you need more pins than the client raspberry pi can offer.
+The behavior of led.on(),led.off(),led.pulse() on the remote rpi is the same as when the client would perform them itself.
+For industrial processes there is beside constant signal the necessity of impulses.
+Therefore led.on(time_ms) is possible.
+Naturally led.pulse(time_ms) and led.blink(time_ms) are also allowed, perhaps of advantage for some visualization.
+The use of threads for realisation shows problems for blinking and pulsing.
+Because threads have no effective time sharing, multiprocessing is used in order to guarantee the right bevavior of pulsing and blinking.
+For one pin, if several tasks are send to the server, all these tasks are executed one after the other as given by the client.
+A task pin.close() is forbidden.
+Tasks for different pins are treated independently, simultaneously.
+The remoteio project forces the use of a set of pins.
+These pins are closed together, when the communication to the server is closed by the client.
+But this closing is a soft closing, that guarantees that all tasks transferred from the client are perfomed before closing the leds.
+The function run_server of remoteio_server has two modi.
+One mode ('wait') garantees that each manipulating of a remote pin is executed, the other mode ('nowait') interrupts a preceeding manipulate-task when a new manipulating of the same pin reaches the server before the preceeding task is finished.
+This should be of interest, when a car is connected to the server and the client is reponsible for manipulating and fast intervention is necessary.

-The main modifications are the use of
+The main technical ideas in remoteio_server.py are the use of

-  1. a list of maps, that allows sending of tasks of several pins to the server
-  2. an own thread for each pin for treating
-  3. thread safe queues for each pin as input to the pin-specific threads
-  4. a thread.Timer in handle_timer instead of time.sleep in order to make the interruption of a task with a time_ms>0 possible
-  5. the getattr function to find led-funtions only by knowing the name of the function
+queing of received data to avoid time loss in receiving data an own process for each pin for treating pins simultaneously multiprocessing safe queues for each pin as input to the pin-specific processes the getattr function to find led-funtions only by knowing the name of the function synchronization technics necessary because of multiprocessing special treating of the reveive-buffer, necessary when more data then the length of the receive-buffer(size)=1024 come in.

-Further, the internal pin numbering is 'b', by the aid of a conversion dictionary.
-This allows to suppress the establishing of the sam pin two times by different representations by 'b' and 'g'
-The syntax to operate the pins is the same as that of remoteio.
+Main ideas in remoteio_server

+def run_server(port=PORT,mode='wait') with a further parameter mode, that defaults to 'wait'.
+In the mode 'wait' each pin-manipulation that reaches the server is executed, even if the connection is interrupted.
+In the mode 'nowait' a pin-manipulation interrupts the preceeding one, even if time_ms is not finished.
+Main ideas in remote_client.py

+internal pin numbering is board numbering.
+Gpio-numbering is internally translated in board numbering.
+This simplifies the verification whether someone wants to define a remotr pin two times. led.cose() is not allowed led.blink(tims_ms,arg1,arg2) is allowed, for defining different on and off times. led.value(time_ms,arg1) is allowed for a constant light which is not the maximum possible light of a led.

 ## Server (remote Raspberry Pi)
 Use this all-in-one command to install remoteio as deamon on port `8509`.